 Buying Advice for Windows Touchscreen POS Terminals

-POS Terminals are integrated all in one systems where the computer (CPU, motherboard, memory, storage, ports) are all neatly built into a slimline touch panel, usually mounted on a counter-top stand.
+POS Terminals are integrated all in one systems where the computer (CPU, motherboard, memory, storage, ports) are all neatly built into a slimline touch panel, usually mounted on a counter-top stand or pole.

 In most cases the POS terminal connects to mains power with an external power supply although on some models the power supply may be built into a unit so only a power cable is connected.

-Below are 15 of the most popular factors to consider when deciding on a Windows Touchscreen POS terminal:
+Below are 15 of the most popular factors that we at TecStore suggest you consider when deciding on a Windows Touchscreen POS terminal:

 1. Difference Between Brands